 Serious medical mistakes are often the product of multiple failures.
 The factors considered within the structure of an RCA may include:

 There is no magic in an RCA.
 The findings of a careful examination of what happened to cause patient harm cannot undo the harm done.
 That said, an RCA is a powerful tool for helping a facility prevent a similar event going forward.
 The findings of an RCA translate to recommendations and systemic changes that help physicians and institutions make changes to try and avoid similar system breakdown and medical error.

 When the RCA processes were new to the industry decades ago, hospitals were concerned that RCA findings could be made public.
 It is important to note that the findings of an RCA are not legally available to patients who have been harmed by medical malpractice.
 In knowing what caused harm, facilities are better able to prevent harm in the future.

 As noted, an RCA cannot undo injury, disability, or death caused by medical error.
 If you, or a loved one, suffered serious medical harm—speak with an experienced medical malpractice attorney with our firm.

 Experienced legal representation when you are injured by a healthcare provider in Maryland and Washington, DC

-With decades of successful litigation experience, Schochor and Staton, P.A. is well-known for aggressive legal service on behalf of our clients seriously injured through medical error.
+With decades of successful litigation experience, Schochor, Staton, Goldberg, and Cardea, P.A. is well-known for aggressive legal service on behalf of our clients seriously injured through medical error.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.